 - What happens if an item arrives damaged?
 Who pays for shipping and packaging costs?

-- Check to see if the specifics and return polices are printed on your sales receipt.
+- Check to see if the specifics and return policies are printed on your sales receipt.
 Some warranties are mailed to you at a later date.

 - One way or another, get it in writing!

 - Save your receipt and file it with the warranty.
 You may need it to document the date of your purchase or prove that you’re the original owner in the case of a nontransferable warranty.

 Examples Of What Is Usually Covered…

 Most manufacturers warrant their product to the original retail purchaser as follows: